mikemccabe/dealout/README.md

-dealout = 'deal out' input lines into n (concatentated) piles.
+'deal out' input lines into n (concatentated) piles.

-dealout is an awk script, so you can set n on the command line.
+This is an awk script, so you can set n on the command line.

 Example: